Title 34

 (c) After expiration of the time given in the second (2nd) notice, if the claim has not been paid in full as demanded, the occupant’s right to use the storage space terminates, and the owner may enter the storage space and remove any personal property found therein to a place of safekeeping.

-(d) After expiration of the time given in the second (2nd) notice, if the claim has not been paid in full as demanded and the owner wishes to sell the personal property to satisfy its lien, an advertisement of the sale must be published once a week for two (2) consecutive weeks on a publicly accessible website identified in the rental agreement.
+(d) After expiration of the time given in the second (2nd) notice, if the claim has not been paid in full as demanded and the owner wishes to sell the personal property to satisfy its lien, an advertisement of the sale must be published once a week for two (2) consecutive weeks on a publicly accessible website identified in the rental agreement or in a subsequent notice sent to the occupant’s last known address.
+In lieu of an advertisement on a publicly accessible website, an advertisement of the sale may be published once in a newspaper of general circulation in the city or town where the self-service storage facility is located.
 The advertisement must include the name of the person on whose account it is being stored and the time and place of sale.
-The sale must take place no sooner than ten (10) days after the first publication.

 (e) The sale shall be held at the self-service storage facility, the nearest suitable place, or online, and it shall conform to the terms of the notification.